jwplayer/jwplayer-react-native/README.md

 See our Android and iOS documentation about creating ([iOS](https://docs.jwplayer.com/players/docs/ios-create-a-custom-receiver) / [Android](https://docs.jwplayer.com/players/docs/android-create-a-custom-receiver)) and sending data ([iOS](https://docs.jwplayer.com/players/docs/ios-enable-casting-to-chromecast-devices#send-custom-data-to-a-custom-receiver) / [Android](https://docs.jwplayer.com/players/docs/android-enable-casting-to-chromecast-devices#send-custom-data-to-a-custom-receiver)) for more information.

-To send custom data to your receiver, use the `userInfo` prop and avoid using the reserved `sources` key, as the JWP SDK will append the DRM source information here for you to parse in your DRM enabled receiver.
+To send custom data to your receiver, use the `userInfo` prop and avoid using the reserved `sources` key, as the JWX SDK will append the DRM source information here for you to parse in your DRM enabled receiver.

 <br /><br />